-Stacy and her husband, Jerry, have been farming together for some 25 years.
+Stacy and her husband, Jerry, have been farming together for over 25 years.
 Actually, Jerry has farmed his whole life, but Stacy joined in when they got married.
-They live in Santo, TX, about 75 miles west of Coppell, with their two daughters ages 10 and 6 years old.
-The Finleys live on about 15 acres but lease other land to farm on, including a peach orchard.
-Hummm, don't we look forward to those peaches!
-A hard worker and open to new things, Stacy has started raising mushrooms.
-They are a whole new ballgame for her, but we are reaping the benefits of her experimentation!
-If the name Finley sounds familiar, it's because Jerry's uncle is Jack Finley, another popular Coppell Farmers' Market vendor.
+She figures that she likes farming because both sets of grandparents had big gardens.
+She cans and makes preserves of her produce.
+The Finleys live in Santo, TX, around 85 miles west of Coppell, with their two, busy school-aged daughters.
+They live on about 15 acres but lease other land to farm on, including a peach orchard.
+A hard worker and open to new things, Stacy now enjoys raising chickens to sell farm fresh eggs at the market.
+Stacy uses conventional farming methods, but fertilizers and pesticides are applied only as needed, not by calendar.

 Admitting that they are both technical geeks, Steve and Cat wanted to grow their own produce, first because of health reasons and second, to start a sideline business that could eventually become full time.
-They played with growing tomatoes and herbs hydroponically, then went on to experiment with other plants.
+They use hydroponic methods to grow lettuces, greens and herbs.
 Hydroponics is the cultivation of plants in nutrient solution rather than in soil.
 According to the Elliotts, plants don't have to break down the nutrients before use because the nutrients are readily available to them.
 Roots hit the nutrients directly as opposed to slow take up through the soil.
 Plants take up exactly what they need and quickly grow quite large in this stress-free environment.
-This growing method allows lettuce to be available all year long.
-The Elliots hope to retire raising hydroponic crops and coming to our farmers market is the first step.
+The Elliotts still have day jobs, but look forward to the time when hydroponics and in-ground farming fill their days.

 Mike has grown fruit trees for 15 years, but now that he is retired from Lucent Technologies (formerly AT&T), he takes pleasure in devoting more time to his hobby.
 On his 1.5 acres in Forney, he grows pears, plums, apricots, peaches, apples, grapes and some vegetables.
 He and his wife, Pat, enjoy square dancing several times a month, in their club and around the Metroplex.
 It's a good thing for us that the market is in the morning and not during dance time!

 Spending time in California introduced the Hutchins to the value of healthy eating.
 So after the Naval Academy and serving on destroyers, Robert bought 300 acres near his hometown of Greenville to raise healthy food for his family while he worked in the defense industry.
-However, the mission of supplying pastured pork, beef, chicken and lamb to his family grew to a full-time venture.
+Eventually, the mission of supplying pastured pork, beef, chicken and lamb to his family grew to a full-time venture.
 Since the 1980s, he has perfected his methods of raising natural, chemical-free, antibiotic-free animals, adjusting to the Texas heat and working to change the traditional Texas agricultural environment.
-The help of his wife, Nancy, and their 8 children still at home is essential to the operation of the ranch.
-Katherine and Samuel are in charge of the Coppell sales, a welcome sight at the market each week.
+The help of his wife, Nancy, and their children still at home is essential to the operation of the ranch.
+Katherine and Ruthie are capably in charge of the Coppell sales.

 Sammy’s land has been in the family since 1889, but he and Robby named it Dead End Farm because when you get to their house, you have to turn around.
 Over the years, Sammy’s family added to the original 200 acres in Montague County so this fourth generation farmer, along with his sister, now owns 850 contiguous acres.
 His family used to grow feed crops, but in 1985 he happily switched to produce farming.
 Now the Mitchells rotate crops on about 17 acres, actually working 3 – 4 acres at a time, plus planting fields for the deer and other critters, keeping them away from market crops.
 The Mitchells use no hired help, but their kids and grand-kids regularly lend a hand on the farm and at the markets.
-We’ll see enthusiastic Mitchell at the Coppell Farmers Market – he’s been going to markets since he was in a bouncer.
-And that makes him a sixth generation farmer!
+Grandchildren Mitchell and Lacey have been going to markets since they were in bouncers, and that makes them sixth generation farmers!
+The Mitchells use conventional farming methods.